ospalh/anki-addons/pages/Kanji stroke colour.md

 ### Diagrams

-The diagrams can be produced with either Cayenne' [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.
+The diagrams can be produced with either Cayennes' [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.